 Is there a pain in your elbow while playing pickleball?
 Is it getting worse?
 There’s a chance you might be developing pickleball elbow.

-One of the selling points of playing pickleball is that you are less likely to get injured while playing when compared to other sports such as tennis, but that doesn’t mean there is no chance of getting injured!
+One of the selling points of playing pickleball is that you are less likely to get injured while playing when compared to other sports such as tennis — and it has a lot of other health benefits too — but that doesn’t mean there is no chance of getting injured!

 Before we get into this: I am not a physician or physical therapist.
 The below is based on the best research I could find, so please do not rely solely on this information – consult your doctor or physical therapist if you are having issues!
 At the very least you can be more informed about the issue if you do need to visit a medical professional.

 (Some of the below links are affiliate links which means we get paid a bit if you click through and buy something — don’t worry it doesn’t add anything to your cost!
 Just helps keep the site running.)

 Pickleball elbow (which also can be called tennis elbow) is a pain on the outside and above part of the elbow where muscle, forearm and tendons are attached that develops through repeated usage and overuse — something you should watch out for if you’re drilling with a pickleball machine a lot — it’s also called lateral epicondylitis if you want to get fancy.

 “pain and tenderness in the bony knob on the outside of your elbow.
 This knob is where the injured tendons connect to the bone.
 The pain may also radiate into the upper or lower arm.”

 There’s also a related issue called Golfer’s elbow (or Medial epicondylopathy).
 This occurs on the inner bony part of your elbow and, shockingly, is associated to an injury which you might get while playing golf.
 (1)

 Regardless of whether it’s pickleball/tennis or golfer’s elbow, they all relate to the tendons in your arm.

 Related post: Best pickleball warm up exercises to prevent injury